foundernest/simple-queue-decorator/README.md

 * **log**: If true, will log internal queue errors, defaults to true.
 * **messageConcurrency**: The number of messages to be consumed at the same time, defaults to 1.

+### Development steps
+node and npm required, either docker or a running instance of rabbitmq required.

+1. `npm install`
+2. `npm run tsc` to compile
+3. (optional) `docker-compose up -d rabbitmq` to launch rabbitmq
+4. `npm test` to compile and execute tests

 ### Important Notes